parenting-and-child-development

 Community Involvement in Education and Healing

-Addressing generational trauma requires a community effort.
-Schools should collaborate with local organizations, mental health professionals, and families to create a holistic approach to education and healing.
+Addressing generational trauma requires a community-wide effort.
+Schools cannot do this alone; they need to collaborate with local organizations, mental health professionals, and families to create a holistic approach to education and healing.
+A trauma-informed community ecosystem extends learning beyond the classroom and into the wider social fabric.

 Engaging Families in the Educational Process